-- 8 drops each of frankincense and German chamomile EO
+- 8 drops each of frankincense and German chamomile essential oils

-- 5 drops each of rosemary and basil EOs
+- 5 drops each of rosemary and basil essential oils

 This blend can be premixed and stored in a dark glass bottle for use whenever required.
 This cold compress recipe is very effective when you have swelling and pain in the neck area.
 Usually, if the neck pain is attributed to an injury or a degenerative ailment like spondylitis, you will see some amount of swelling and/or redness.
 These are tell-tale signs of inflammation, and the first order of the day should be to get it under control and then treat the pain.

 This blend is primarily meant to address the inflammation.
 So, you can alternate it with the hot compress and/or massage meant for pain relief, as long as the treatments are administered 8-10 hours apart.
 An ideal approach would be to start your day with inflammation control and end it with pain relief.

 To use, pour water into a large bowl (salad bowl) till it’s half full.
 Add a cup of salt to it and mix well.
 Throw in about 10-15 ice cubes because you want the water to be very cold.
 Now, mix 3-4 drops of the essential oil blend.
 It will take a bit of whisking to disperse the oils in the water.

 Once you have the concoction ready, soak a face wash cloth in it and wring to remove the excess water.
 Place it on your neck and keep it there for about a minute and repeat.
 Do this for about 15 minutes and you will see a noticeable improvement in the swelling.